amcl11/spotify_au_release_app/README.md

 The site pulls all songs added to New Music Friday AU & NZ, and then checks to see if these songs have also been added to any key editorial AU playlists.

-This means New Releases that did not get added to NMF AU & NZ will not show up on this site.
-Focusing on the releases that Spotify has chosen to feature in NMF.
+This means New Releases that did not get added to NMF AU & NZ will not show up on this site - focusing on the releases that Spotify has chosen to feature in NMF.

 ## List of playlists currently checking: